blatant-trapdoor/Chisels-and-Bits-2/README.md

 This mod is a successor to Chisels & Bits by AlgorithmX2.
 After AlgorithmX2 decided to retire from minecraft modding in july of 2019 work on this successor for future versions of minecraft was started to fill the blocky bit-shaped gap it left behind.

+This mod is currently in very early alpha phases.
+This means that here is currently no support for any other mods, including optifine.
+You can always report issues that you're having but compatbility with other mods is currently not the focus.

 <br/>
 <br/>